jupyterlab/frontends-team-compass/rfc/development-cycle.md

 ## Assumptions

-I have found it helpful to try to first outline the assumptions of our release and development process.

-Please give feedback on these first.
+We start with a list of assumptions/guarantees to constrain the possible space of solutions.

 You can consider these in addition to the [SemVer 2.0.0](https://semver.org/) spec, having more to do with the relations between the code evolution between multiple versions.
 They assume we are already following SemVer.